 Carburetor Models and Usage --- Expanded to Include Float and Non-US Models (224K MS Excel Worksheet)

-Pete Law and expanded by Robert Mawhinney to include float and non-US carburetors.
+Contributed by Pete Law and expanded by Robert Mawhinney to include float and non-US carburetors.

 Users are cautioned that this document may contain errors or omissions.